khalilwali77-cpu/Projet-E.M.S-Environmental-Monitoring-System-/README.md

-EMS System – Smart Environmental Monitoring System Description
+--------EMS System – Smart Environmental Monitoring System---------
+* Description

 EMS (Environmental Monitoring System) is an embedded system project developed using STM32L475.
 The system monitors temperature and gas concentration and automatically reacts using LEDs, a buzzer, and a ventilation system.

 This project was implemented in C using STM32CubeIDE and HAL drivers.

-Features
+*Features

 Push-button ON/OFF control